reduce-algebra/reduce-algebra/README.md

 ## Features

-- arbitrary precision integer and rational arithmetic
+- Arbitrary precision integer and rational arithmetic
-- algorithms for polynomials and rational functions
+- Algorithms for polynomials and rational functions
-- facilities for the solution of a variety of algebraic equations;
+- Facilities for the solution of a variety of algebraic equations;
-- automatic and user controlled simplification of expressions
+- Automatic and user controlled simplification of expressions
-- substitutions and pattern matching in a wide variety of forms
+- Substitutions and pattern matching in a wide variety of forms
-- analytic differentiation and integration
+- Analytic differentiation and integration
-- computations with a wide variety of special functions
+- Computations with a wide variety of special functions
 - Dirac matrix calculations of interest to high energy physicists
-- quantifier elimination and decision for interpreted first-order logic
+- Quantifier elimination and decision for interpreted first-order logic
-- powerful intuitive user-level programming language
+- Powerful intuitive user-level programming language

 ----